Dehydrated Radish

 - Salt and pepper to taste

-- 1. Rehydrate the dehydrated radish in warm water for 15 minutes, then drain.
+- 1. Rehydrate the dehydrated radish slices in warm water for 10 minutes, then drain.

-- 2. In a bowl, layer cooked brown rice, rehydrated radish, and steamed broccoli.
+- 2. In a large bowl, combine mixed greens, rehydrated radishes, and feta cheese.

 Dehydrated Radish and Egg Breakfast Bowl